page flip

 Sharing Wisdom and Vivid Memories of Life

-square Rights of Shareholders
+square What are the Rights of Shareholders?

-First let's understand the meaning of words, Rights and Shareholders.
+First let's understand the meaning of words, rights and shareholders.

 1. Rights represent something that is due to an individual or any government body by nature, law, tradition, etc.